imagekit-developer/imagekit-uppy-plugin/README.md

 # Minimal setup
 The plugin is published on npm.
-First, you need install it using npm or yarn.
+First, you need to install it using npm or yarn.

 ### Using yarn
 ```